Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Introduction

-In this paper, we provide a new expression for the ergodic capacity of the Jacobi MIMO channel relying this time on the formula derived in \cite{CDLV} for the moments of the eigenvalues density of the Jacobi random matrix.
+In this paper, we provide a new expression for the ergodic capacity of the MIMO Jacobi fading channel relying this time on the formula derived in \cite{CDLV} for the moments of the eigenvalues density of the Jacobi random matrix.
 The obtained expression shows that the ergodic capacity is an average of some function over the signal-to-noise ratio, and it has the merit to have a simple dependence on the size of the matrix which allows for easier and more precise numerical simulations.
-By a limiting transition between Jacobi and Laguerre polynomials \cite{Ism}, we derive a similar expression for the ergodic capacity of the Gaussian MIMO channel \cite{telatar}.
+By a limiting transition between Jacobi and Laguerre polynomials \cite{Ism}, we derive a similar expression for the ergodic capacity of the MIMO Rayleigh fading channel \cite{telatar}.
+Using the derived expressions and the work of McKay \headeretal \cite{McKay2010}, we are able to derive closed-form formulas for the achievable sum-rate of MIMO Jacobi and Rayleigh fading channels employing linear minimum mean squared error receivers.

 The paper is organized as follows.
 In Section~\ref{sec:notation}, we settle down some notations and recall the definitions of random matrices and special functions occurring in the remainder of the paper.
-Section \ref{sec:model} presents the system model.
-The main results of this paper are presented in section \ref{sec:EC} and are illustrated in section \ref{sec:numerical} by numerical simulations followed by several comments.
-Finally, the proofs of these results are provided in appendices.
+Section~\ref{sec:model} introduces the MIMO Jacobi fading channel and the discrete-time input-output relation.
+In Section~\ref{sec:EC}, an exact closed-form expression is derived for the ergodic capacity of MIMO Jacobi fading channel.
+Using the results of the previous section, we derive a new exact closed-form expression of the ergodic capacity of the MIMO Rayleigh fading channel in Section~\ref{sec:Jacobi-wishart}.
+In both MIMO Jacobi and Rayleigh fading channels, we provide new closed-form expressions for the achievable sum rate of MIMO MMSE receivers in Section~\ref{mmse}.
+In Section \ref{sec:numerical}, we demonstrate the accuracy of the analytical expressions through Monte Carlo simulations.
+Finally, Section \ref{sec:conclusions} is devoted to concluding remarks, while mathematical proofs are deferred to the appendices.